taco-c/trainfuck/README.md

     for `-`, `>`, and `<`.
 * One more output char: `:`!
 Colon prints the numerical value of the cell instead of the ASCII representation.
-* It doesn't have comma.
+* It doesn't have `,`.
 It's not really needed is it?

 ## How to run